Egoscio-zz/webapps/README.md

   blue: 0
 }
 var won = false
-var $taps = $('.tap')
+// Caching document selector in a variable (good method for optimizing performance when lots of elements are queried). var $taps = $('.tap')

 // When someone taps an element with the class "tap", run the function.